deepak-panchal27/editorial-interface/README.md

 ## Backend

 The backend is built using Node.js, Express.js, and MongoDB.
-It provides RESTful API endpoints for managing blogs and posts for editors.
+It provides RESTful API endpoints for managing blogs and posts for editors, along with real-time communication capabilities using Socket.IO.

+## Socket.IO Integration

+Socket.IO is used for real-time communication in this project.
+It allows clients to receive instant updates for new posts and edits made by other users.

 ### Technologies Used
 - Node.js